pebgroup/taxonomy_matcher/BIEN_taxonomy/BIEN_common_format_documentation.md

 * assign "no" to *bien_input$usable*

-## Cleaning up and saving output

-Remove all lines marked as unsuable.

-The final data frame is saved as RDS object.

 # Workflow GBIF
-Differences to the BIEN workflow include:
+Differences to the BIEN workflow:

  + additional step transforming the downloaded list into a data frame
  + removing special characters from authors
  + removing author names from full scientific names.
-GBIF download has either author name, or scientific name with author included, no scintific name by itself.
+GBIF download has either author name, or scientific name with author included, no scientific name by itself.
 Removing the author from that requires some RegEx steps since author names attached to scientific names often differ from author column (spaces, brackets, etc).

 ## Filling in the data frame
 The table in the beginning of each subsection shows the possible taxon format at this split length.